yoman38/ExceltoSQL/readme.md

 - Enabled entering multiple filter words.
 - Data range is now selected for filter range by default.
 - Now handle all europeans languages with a latin alphabet, not just polish

+### v3.43
+- Now handle Russian, Ukrainian, Greek, etc. Converted alphabet to their latin counterpart to make it work in sql.

 ### Additional Enhancements
 - Included additional prompts for clear guidance and options.